brain-tec/mail/mail_post_defer/README.rst

 1. Log in with an administrator user.
 2. Activate developer mode.
 3. Go to *Settings > Technical > Automation > Scheduled Actions*.
-4. Edit the action named "Mail: Email Queue Manager".
+4. Find the cron(s) you want to adjust:

+   - Mail: Email Queue Manager - handles outgoing emails.
+   - Notification: Notify scheduled messages - handles notifications.

 5. Lower down the frequency in the field *Execute Every*.
 Recommended: 1 minute.